lxmrc/lxmrc.github.io/_pages/about.md

 I'm interested in :
   - Ruby, either on Rails or regular
   - Back-end development in particular
-  - Linux, systems administration, devops
+  - Linux, Docker, CI/CD, anything devops or sysadmin
-  - Learning, especially self-learning programming, why it's hard and how to do it better
+  - Why learning is hard and how to do it better